 Seedling diseases are widespread but typically not a major problem in Georgia cotton in most years.
 However, economic loss to seedling diseases can be significant at specific locations, especially when weather conditions are cool and wet at planting time and the grower is not able practice good crop rotation.
+It is also possible that seedling diseases are significantly enhanced by cotton damaged by herbicides.
+Cotton damaged by herbicides may be more susceptible to infection by pathogens like Rhizoctonia solani.

 Seedling diseases are caused by fungi that either survive on the seed or that live in the soil and infect seeds or developing seedlings.
 By far, the most common cause of seedling disease in Georgia is the fungus Rhizoctonia solani; however Pythium spp. and Fusarium spp.
 May also damage young plants.
 Generally as the young plant matures it becomes less susceptible to infection by these pathogens.